P1rat3R00t/NSFW/README.md

 ## Overview

-**NSFW** is an educational red/purple team research project that simulates a **fileless malware** attack framework on **Windows 11**.
+**S0ngB1rd** is an educational red/purple team research project that simulates a **fileless malware** attack framework on **Windows 11**.
 It enables the emulation of real-world adversary kill chains using [MITRE ATT&CK](https://attack.mitre.org/) techniques, with a focus on stealthy, fileless operations.

 > **Warning:** For research and training in isolated labs only. **Do not use on production or unauthorized systems.**